Swellies Surf Guide Part 2- The Flood

 Safety

 The Swellies is an active sailing channel too, with craft of all shapes and sizes transiting – including regular high-speed ribs.
 Be aware and keep out of the way.
-Other hazards include: posts, buoys, moored craft, submerged and low-hanging trees, rocks (plenty of), fish traps etc.
+Other hazards include: marker posts, buoys, moored craft, submerged and low-hanging trees, rocks (plenty of) and even fish traps etc.

-It goes without saying that helmets and buoyancy aids should be worn.
+It goes without saying that helmets and buoyancy aids should be worn at all times.
 Carry the relevant safety kit, including a method to raise the alarm.

 Know your limits: we need to be frank and honest in our abilities and make sure we are safely capable of what we are attempting.
-Avoid paddling alone.
+Be aware of the increased risks of paddling alone.

 The Surge